dariyamay/Airbnb_project/README.md

+It is a full data analysis cycle starting from web scraping, data cleaning and processing, to exploratory analysis, and finally fitting shallow and deep neural networks to the resulting dataset.

 This project aims to analyze the data from the website airbnb.com.
 Airbnb is one of the biggest online platform that allows people to rent out their apartments/rooms/houses to people who are looking for accommodations.

 This projects analyzes the data from 5 cities in the USA, namely New York, Los Angeles, Chicago, San Francisco, Boston.
 The first three cities are the top 3 cities by populations, San Francisco takes 16th place and Boston - 21st (https://worldpopulationreview.com/us-cities).